He was born in the summer of his 27th year

 pecan trees shaded barnyard animals and a menagerie of wild critters that

 had plenty of room to roam in those days.
-Trail rides were mixed with
+Trail rides were punctuated

-horse shows and rodeos, blended into the perpetual summer of south Louisiana,
+with horse shows and rodeos, blended into the perpetual summer of south

-Disney’s “Song of the South” come to life.
+Louisiana, Disney’s “Song Of the South” come to life.

-And that’s pretty much the way it was until 1966, perhaps the pinnacle
+And that’s how it was until 1966, perhaps the pinnacle year of a

-year of a social revolution referred to as the Sixties.
-For Dr. K high
+social revolution referred to today as The Sixties.
+For Dr. K

-school graduation was followed by the daily trek down Highland Road to
+high school graduation was followed by the daily trek down Highland Road

-L.S.U.
-It was the end of innocence as horses gave way to pre-med and other
+to L.S.U.
+It was the end of innocence as horses gave way to pre-med and

-serious things.
-A world of hands-on nature was supplanted by the very
+other serious things.
+The world of hands-on nature was exchanged for the

-cerebral life of a college student and the emerging environmental movement.
+very cerebral life of a college student and the emerging environmental

-The latter was part of that great revolution that included hippies, anti-war
+movement.
+The latter was part of that great revolution that included hippies,

 By 1967 the only thing left in this rite of passage story was to find

 an outlet of expression for all this pent up passion and concern.
-It came
+The

-in the form of an odyssey to Tennessee.
-It was the summer of his nineteenth
+revelation came during an odyssey to Tennessee.
+It was the summer of his

-year and from that time forward things would never be the same.
+nineteenth year and from that time forward things would not be the same.

 On a day in June, between his freshman and sophomore years at L.S.U.,